ColinCepuran/Website/content/post/work6.md

 ## Next steps

-My future research into DACA's influence on American politics will include:

-- examining how DACA catalyzed policy feedback effects in the public at large.
-- tracing how different organizations leveraged identity claims in their immigration reform advocacy.
-- describing the prevalence of strategic/confounding reports of immigration status on public opinion surveys, and identifying the predictors of confounding reports.
+Our future research into perceptions of racial/ethnic inequality in the United States will:

+- use experimental methods to identify how white Americans' policy preferences connect to their perceptions of group status.

 ## Above